choubari/Muslim-App/README.md

 ## :tada: Download :

 We hit 100+ Downloads on PlayStore :
-*The last release will be deployed soon*
+*The last stable release will be deployed soon*

 <!--
 <p align="center">